How To Give Stock as a Gift

 What if you want a physical representation of ownership?
 Though stock certificates are becoming rare and, in some cases, companies refuse to issue them, you can check with a service like OneShare.com.
 They can title the stock in the name of the gift recipient then you might be able to use that share to set up the DRIP.
 In my own family, this is how I helped my youngest sister begin building her ownership stake in the Coca-Cola Direct Stock Purchase Plan.
 She still has her first framed certificate, with 99%+ of her remaining held under direct registration.

 How to Give Stock as a Gift If You Want to Place Restrictions on the Shares

 What if you don't want the person to whom you are making a gift of shares to have unrestricted access to the stock?
 Depending on your situation, you have several options.

-Set Up a Custodial Account For Minors: These custodial accounts are unique because they allow you to name a custodian who has a duty to manage the money for the welfare of the minor, but the property belongs to the minor since gifts to the UTMA are irrevocable.
-Depending on the state, you can decide at the time to account is established whether you want the minor to have the right to take possession of the assets at the age of 21 or some other age (a few states allow you to defer to as long as the child's 25th birthday, while some will let you set it as young as 18).
+Set Up a Custodial Account For Minors: These custodial accounts are unique because they allow you to name a custodian who has a duty to manage the money for the welfare of the minor, but the property belongs to the minor since gifts under the Uniform Transfers to Minors Act are irrevocable.
+Depending on the state, you can decide at the time the account is established whether you want the minor to have the right to take possession of the assets at the age of 21 or some at other age (a few states allow you to defer to as long as the child's 25th birthday, while some will let you set it as young as 18).